ammpio/ammp-edge/README.md

 - The `ammp-edge-web-ui` user interface, which can be accessed on port 8000
 - A `mosquitto` container with an MQTT broker used for local interfacing between different parts of the application (in a testing environment this is not bridged to the AMMP broker)
 - A `mock-sma-stp` container that emulates the ModbusTCP interface on an SMA PV inverter, and is used for testing

+### Drivers and driver development

+Readings from supported devices are based on drivers for the relevant devices.
+The [drivers](drivers) directory contains a number of JSON files, each being such a device driver.
+These are used to map a particular variable to be read to the underlying method of reading it from the device.

+Drivers can be either built-in (when present in this repo) or add-ons (when supplied via a configuration).
+In general, drivers are initially tested as add-ons, before being finalized and incorporated into the repository.

 ## Overview of codebase and operation